jdonnerstag/pyfwf_db/README.rst

 _after_parse()
 ==============

 This method is called after the line is parsed.
-At this point you have a already parsed line and now you may create new fields, alter some existing or combine those.
-You still may filter some objects.
+At this point line has been parsed and it users may create new fields, alter some existing ones or combine them.

-E.g.:
+Filtering is also also still possible.

 .. code-block:: Python